dyrwi/Classroom-Manager/README.md

 # Classroom-Manager
-An Android application that enables teachers to manage homework and attendance in the classroom
+An Android application that enables teachers to manage homework and attendance in the classroom.

+I created this to help with my previous work (ESL teacher in Korea).

 This is not finished.
-This went through a lot of iterations, changing from a simple app top a complicated one.
+This went through a lot of iterations, changing from a simple app to a complicated one.

-This was my first large project, and it shows in  the app.

 # Screenshots
 ![alt text](https://github.com/dyrwi/Classroom-Manager/blob/master/screenshots/feed.png "Feed")